 Coming at a costly $375, Citrix XenApp allows you to access any application on any device.

 But without the net, it uses Citrix application virtualization to emulate Windows.
-The expensive price tag and its dependency on the net put it 9th place on this list of emulators for Macs.
+The expensive price tag and its dependency on the net put it in 9th place on this list of emulators for Macs.

 WinOnX 2 Pro

 The WinOnX 2 pro is the lowest one on this list.
-This is due to the many problems plaguing it for a very long time.
+This is due to the many problems plaguing it for a long time.

 Even though it’s a cheap application, it is worth only $7.99.
 It does allow the users to install applications of Windows variety onto Mac OS X 10.6 and later.